 What Chungthang is really like

 Chungthang is where North Sikkim splits: Lachen road right (Gurudongmar), Lachung road left (Yumthang), and the two rivers meet right at town.
 Most travellers stop 20 minutes and keep moving.
 Those who stay discover a compact junction town with a river confluence worth a longer look, a small monastery with a Padmasambhava connection and a strategic base for an early start to Gurudongmar.
+We stop here on every North Sikkim itinerary and guests who take 20 minutes to walk down to the river confluence rather than waiting in the vehicle consistently call it an unexpected highlight — two mountain rivers arriving from opposite valleys and meeting in a narrow gorge directly below the market.

 Why travellers love Chungthang